- Vegetarian Cohorts and Standardized Mortality

-Results of death from heart disease, stroke, and all causes through June 2007 were released from EPIC-Oxford in 2009 (8).
-There were no statistically significant differences between vegetarians and meat-eaters for deaths from any of these diseases.
-However, this was likely due to the relatively few deaths from heart disease overall, not allowing for statistical power.
+After 10.7 years of follow-up, the results of death from heart disease, stroke, and all causes were released from EPIC-Oxford in 2009 (8).
+There were no significant differences between vegetarians and meat-eaters for deaths from any of these diseases.
+This was likely due to the relatively few deaths from heart disease overall, not allowing for statistical power.
+The authors stated:

 Epic-Oxford: Preliminary Mortality Results (2003)

 In 2003, preliminary results from EPIC-Oxford (Oxford component of the European Prospective Investigation into Cancer and Nutrition) comparing death rates of 46,562 subjects were reported (7).
 About 33% of the subjects were vegetarian (including many vegans).
 The results showed no statistically significant differences between the vegetarians and non-vegetarians in any of the mortality categories which included cancer, circulatory disease, ischemic heart disease, cerebrovascular disease (stroke), all other causes, and all causes combined.

 British Mortality (2002)